jay-rapolu/Linux-commands/01-Basic_Commands.md

 **`> test.txt`** -> faster than touch

-<code style="color: darkorange">overwrites the test.txt if already exists and all data will be lost. </code>
+<p style="color: darkorange">overwrites the test.txt if already exists and all data will be lost. </p>

 $${\color{orange}overwrites the test.txt if already exists and all data will be lost.}$$